bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 to the Seagate Central for installation.
 Specify the target directory with the INSTALL_MOD_PATH variable.

-In this example the module tree is copied to the ../cross directory.
+In this example the module tree is copied to the "cross-mod" subdirectory of the base working directory.

-    KBUILD_OUTPUT=../obj INSTALL_MOD_PATH=../cross make modules_install
+    KBUILD_OUTPUT=../obj INSTALL_MOD_PATH=../cross-mod make modules_install

 ## Troubleshooting
 Most problems will be due to